 Growth rate of Circumference = 1.03 inches per year

 Age = 200 years

-Don’t get me wrong, I love Edmonton’s decorative tree lighting – it seriously adds something to the city – especially during long, dark winters.
-But I also love trees, and the math doesn’t lie – a string of lights can go from loose to snug, to deadly in a few short years.
+Don’t get me wrong; decorative tree lighting is beautiful – especially during Edmonton’s long, dark winters.
+But if you’re not careful, a string of lights can go from loose to snug to deadly in a few short years.

 Protecting Edmonton’s Trees

-In the grand scheme of things, Edmonton’s elms are juveniles and could live for another two centuries.
-Considering that elms are already under threat from Dutch Elm disease and Elm Scale, it seems cruel to add strangulation into the mix.
-That being said, Edmonton’s not the fist municipality to use decorative lighting on trees.
+Edmonton’s elms are juveniles in the grand scheme of things and could live for another two centuries.
+It seems cruel to add slow strangulation to the list of ailments already threatening elm trees; Dutch Elm disease and Elm Scale.
+That said, Edmonton’s not the first municipality to use decorative tree lighting.
 So in the interest of preserving our lights AND our urban forest, let’s see what other cities are doing.